 - Respond to call light/code whites and code greens to assist with patient needs

 - Track all prescription and non-prescription drugs administered, keeping meticulous records of dosage times and amounts.

 - Follow all organization standards and regulations to ensure the safety of clients/members and staff.

 - Complete additional assigned duties as directed by nursing services.

-- Assist Direct Support Professionals (DSPs) with routine cares for the clients/members when nursing assistance is not needed as directed by the nurse on duty.
+- Assist Direct Support Professionals (DSPs) with routine care for the clients/members when nursing assistance is not needed as directed by the nurse on duty.

 - Complete monthly medication passes and attend the required number of CMA in-services as outlined in the Opportunity Living Medication Administration Policy.